Perfect Pot Roast

 Instructions

-• In a large Dutch-oven set over medium-high heat, add 2 tablespoons oil.
+• In a large Dutch oven set over medium-high heat, add 2 tablespoons of oil.

 • Meanwhile, generously salt and pepper both sides of the chuck roast.
-When the oil is hot, add the roast and brown both sides, about 5 minutes on each side.
-Transfer the roast to a plate.
+When the oil is hot, sear the roast and brown both sides, about 5 minutes per side.
+Transfer the browned roast to a plate.

-• Add the remaining 1 tablespoon of the oil to the pot.
-Add the carrots, onion and potatoes.
+• Add the remaining 1 tablespoon of oil to the pot.
+Add the carrots, onion, and potatoes.
 Cook the vegetables until they begin to brown, about 8-10 minutes.
-Add the beef broth, water, balsamic vinegar, Worcestershire sauce, roasted garlic, thyme and a few pinches of salt and pepper.
+Add the beef broth, water, balsamic vinegar, Worcestershire sauce, roasted garlic, thyme, and a few pinches of salt and pepper.

 • Return the roast to the pot and bring to a simmer.
 Cover with a lid and transfer to the oven to roast for 3½ hours or until fork-tender.